 Work with Actual Clients

-Hands-on learning is central to the UB School of Law's curriculum.
+Hands-on learning is central to the UBalt School of Law's curriculum.
 We seek to ensure that each graduate is ready to make a smooth and successful transition from law student to law practitioner.

 Gain Additional Legal Experience

-While at UB, Naseam has been a staff editor for the UB Law Forum, vice president for the International Law Society, chair of the Student Bar Association Diversity Council, and secretary for the Asian Pacific Law Students Association.
+While at UBalt, Naseam has been a staff editor for the UBalt Law Forum, vice president for the International Law Society, chair of the Student Bar Association Diversity Council, and secretary for the Asian Pacific Law Students Association.

 Learn More about Experiential Learning